justincanthony/travel-tracker-remix/README.md

 ## USAGE
 <!--DESCRIBE WHAT THE USAGE EXPERIENCE IS LIKE/BUILT ON -->

+### Login Credentials

+username: `traveler50`
+password: `traveler`

+Alternate usernames can be used by using `traveler` as the first part, and any number 1-50.
+Each user has their own unique set of data.

 When visiting the application's home page, the user is presented with a login.
 Should the user forget thier password, they can click the `forgot password` link where there are simple instructions for logging in.
 Once the user has been granted access, the will be directed to thier dashboard wich displays the upcoming "approved" trip and links to help the traveler to further enhance thier adventure by checking dining, weather, events, and a special dynamic link that refelcts the user's `traveler type` property.